-The start of the game asked some basic demographic questions of the participants; age, gender, location (first half of postcode only) and educational attainment (see supplementary material), as well as two questions designed to identify those familiar with environmental modelling concepts or aware that they regularly make decisions based on risk:
+The start of the game asked some basic demographic questions of the participants: age, gender, location (first half of postcode only), and educational attainment (see Supplement), as well as two questions designed to identify those familiar with environmental modelling concepts or aware that they regularly make decisions based on risk.

-Have you ever been taught or learnt about how scientists use computers to model the environment?
+- Have you ever been taught or learnt about how scientists use computers to model the environment?
+(Yes, No, I'm not sure) - Do you often make decisions or judgements based on risk, chance or probability?
 (Yes, No, I'm not sure)

-Do you often make decisions or judgements based on risk, chance or probability?

-(Yes, No, I'm not sure)

-The number of demographic questions was kept to a minimum to maximise the number of participants that wanted to play the game.
+The number of demographic questions was kept to a minimum to maximize the number of participants that wanted to play the game.
 Following these preliminary questions the participant was directed immediately to the first round of game questions.

-2.1.2.
-Game Questions
+2.1.2 Game questions

-Each participant played through four 'weeks' (rounds) of questions, where each week asked the same temperature and rainfall questions, but with a different forecast situation.
-The order that specific questions were provided to participants in each round was randomised to eliminate learning effects from the analysis.
+Each participant played through four "weeks" (rounds) of questions, where each week asked the same temperature and rainfall questions, but with a different forecast situation.
+The order that specific questions were provided to participants in each round was randomized to eliminate learning effects from the analysis.
 The first half of each question was designed to assess a participant's ability to decide whether one location (temperature questions) or time period (rainfall questions) had a higher probability than another, and the second half asked them to decide on how sure they were that the event would occur.
-Participants were presented with 11 satellite buttons (to represent 0 to 100%, these buttons initially appeared as unselected so as not to bias choice) from which to choose their confidence in the event occurring.
-This format is similar to the slider on a continuous scale used by Tak, Toet and Erp (2015).
+Participants were presented with 11 satellite buttons (to represent 0 % to 100 %, these buttons initially appeared as unselected so as not to bias choice) from which to choose their confidence in the event occurring.
+This format is similar to the slider on a continuous scale used by Tak et al. (2015).

-Temperature questions (Fig. 4) took the form:
+Temperature questions (Fig. 4) took the following forms.

-Which town is more likely to reach 20°C on Saturday?
-[Check box under chosen location]

-How sure are you that it will reach 20°C here on Saturday?
-[Choose from 11 satellite buttons on scale

-288 from 'certain it will not reach 20° C to 'certain it will reach 20° C']
+- Which town is more likely to reach 20 °C on Saturday?
+(Check box under chosen location.) - How sure are you that it will reach 20 °C here on Saturday?
+(Choose from 11 satellite buttons on a scale from "certain it will not reach 20 °C" to "certain it will reach 20 °C".)

-Rainfall questions (Fig. 5) took the form:
+Rainfall questions (Fig. 5) took the following forms.

-292 Pick the three shifts where you think it is least likely to rain

-How sure are you that it won't rain in each of these shifts?

-[Choose from 11 satellite buttons on scale from 'certain it will not rain' to 'certain it will rain']
+- Pick the three shifts where you think it is least likely to rain. - How sure are you that it will not rain in each of these shifts?
+(Choose from 11 satellite buttons on a scale from "certain it will not rain" to "certain it will rain".)

-2.1.3.
-Game Scoring and feedback
+2.1.3 Game scoring and feedback

-The outcome to each question was generated 'on the fly' based on the probabilities defined from that question's weather forecast (and assuming a statistically reliable forecast).
-For example, if the forecast was for an 80% chance of rain, 8 out of 10 participants would have a rain outcome, 2 out of 10 would not.
-Participants were scored (S) based on their specified confidence rating (C) and the outcome, using an adjustment of the Brier Score (BS) (see Table 1), so that if they were more confident they had more to gain, but also more to lose.
-So if the participants states a probability of 0.5 and it does rain the BS=0.75 and S=0; if the probability stated is 0.8 and it does rain the BS=0.96 and S=21; if the probability stated is 0.8 and it doesn't rain the BS= 0.36 and S= -39.
+The outcome to each question was generated "on the fly" based on the probabilities defined from that question's weather forecast (and assuming a statistically reliable forecast).
+For example, if the forecast was for an 80% chance of rain, 8 out of 10 participants would have a rain outcome, and 2 out of 10 would not.
+Participants were scored (S) based on their specified confidence rating (C) and the outcome, using an adjustment of the Brier score (BS) (see Table 1), so that if they were more confident they had more to gain but also more to lose.
+So if the participants state a probability of 0.5 and it does rain, BS = 0.75 and S = 0; if the probability stated is 0.8 and it does not rain, BS = 0.36 and S = -39.